peptide garden

 The key tradeoffs:

-- Safety track record: Semaglutide and tirzepatide have years of post-marketing data from millions of patients.
-Retatrutide has data from approximately 1,780 trial participants.
-The dysesthesia signal from TRIUMPH-4 (20.9%) was not replicated in TRANSCEND-T2D-1 (4.4%), but remains a concern to monitor.
+• Safety track record: Semaglutide and tirzepatide have years of post-marketing data from millions of patients.
+Retatrutide has data from approximately 4,100 trial participants.
+The dysesthesia signal varies by trial — TRIUMPH-4 (20.9%), TRIUMPH-1 (12.5%), TRANSCEND-T2D-1 (4.4%) at 12 mg — and remains a concern to monitor.

 The bottom line: retatrutide may eventually offer the strongest weight loss and metabolic benefits of the three, but it is years away from availability and has significantly less safety data.
 Semaglutide and tirzepatide are available now with robust evidence bases.